pablots98/pablots98/README.md

-### Mi name is Pablo, a Systems Biology student at maastricht university.
+### My name is Pablo, a Systems Biology student at maastricht university.
 My passion is, thanks to the help of computers, to be able to help improve current medical techniques and achieve personalized medicine.

 ## About me
 - 📚 Systems Biology student at Maastricht University.